fhdsl/AI_for_Efficient_Programming/docs/no_toc/07-bio_code_activity.md

-# AI for Bioinformatics: Hands-On Exercise
+# AI for Bioinformatics - Hands-On Exercise

 Now it's your turn to try.